bookingactivities/booking-activities/readme.txt

 = 1.15.11 =
 * Fix - All activities were displayed if the booking form was configured to display only activities that are restricted to a user role, and if the user was not logged in or doesn't have this role
 * Fix - Cells that should be empty in iCal booking lists may be filled with the column name
+* Fix - Display the "Send when order is..." option in all admin status changes notifications settings
+* Fix - Temp fix to a WooCommerce issue - Display WC notices after failing to restore a cart item (on cart page up to 10 seconds after the error occured)
+* Dev - Add hooks to validate a change of cart item quantity

 = 1.15.10 - 2023/03/08 =
 * Fix - Booking status was displayed as Pending in paid and complete WC order notification (#186)